kolinsturt/kolinsturt.github.io/_posts/2013-03-03-buffer_overflow.md

 ### Integer Overflows

-An important point about checking for integer overflows is to not perform any checks that are not being used later in code.
-If the compiler sees checks where the result is not being used, it may just optimize the test right out of the code.
-For example, we can check the result of a potentially overflowing multiplication
+Make sure the compiler doesn't optimize out your integer overflows.
+This can happen if the compiler sees checks where you never use the result.
+For example, here's a check for a potential overflowing multiplication:

     size_t byteSize = (first * second);
     if ( (bytes < first) || (bytes < second) ) //check for overflow
     {
 	;
     }

-Apple suggests in their guide
+A point from Apple's guide:

 >the only correct way to test for integer overflow is to divide the maximum allowable result by the multiplier and comparing the result to the multiplicand or vice-versa.
 If the result is smaller than the multiplicand, the product of those two values would cause an integer overflow.

-Here is an example
+Here is an example:

 	if (first > 0 && second > 0 && SIZE_MAX / first >= second)
 	{